trilitech/tezos-developer-docs/src/pages/tezos-basics/tezos-blockchain-overview/whitepaper/index.md

 Each block is mined by a random stakeholder \(the miner\) and includes multiple signatures of the previous block provided by random stakeholders \(the signers\).
 Mining and signing both offer a small reward but also require making a 5-cycle safety deposit to be forfeited in the event of a double mining or double signing.

 The protocol unfolds in cycles of 4,096 blocks.
 At the beginning of each cycle, a random seed is derived from numbers that block miners chose and committed to in the penultimate cycle, and revealed in the last.
-Using this random seed, a follow the coin strategy is used to allocate migning rights and signing rights to a specific addresses for the next cycle.
+Using this random seed, a follow the coin strategy is used to allocate mining rights and signing rights to specific addresses for the next cycle.

 _Four cycles of the proof-of-stake mechanism:_

 ![](./assets/pos.png)
 ##### Clock

 The protocol imposes minimum delays between blocks.
 In principle, each block can be mined by any stakeholder.
 However, for a given block, each stakeholder is subject to a random minimum delay.
 The stakeholder receiving the highest priority may mine the block one minute after the previous block.
 The stakeholder receiving the second highest priority may mine the block two minutes after the previous block, the third, three minutes, and so on.